Concordium/concordium-node-sdk-js/docs/CIS2Contract.md

 ```

 ## Transfer token(s)
 The following example demonstrates how to send either a single/list of CIS-2 "transfer" transactions using a `CIS2Contract` instance.
-There are two different approaches to this.
-Which one suits you better, will likely depend on your runtime environment as one is most suited for use on a server, while the other is most suited for use in a client.
+This relies on using private keys for the sender account to sign the transaction before submitting to the node.

 See the signing a transaction section for the [common package](../packages/common/README.md#sign-an-account-transaction) for create an `AccountSigner`.

-### Using an `AccountSigner`.
-This relies on using private keys for the sender account to sign the transaction before submitting to the node.

 ```js
 const tokenId = ''; // HEX string representing a token ID defined in the contract.